 - Vizio Dynamic Motion Rate

-While refresh rate measures the number of times the TV panel can physically redraw the image per second, motion rate also takes software and AI enhancements into account.
+While refresh rate measures the number of times the TV panel can physically redraw the image per second, motion rate also considers software and AI enhancements.
 In general, the Motion Rate of a TV is double the hardware refresh rate.

-Previously, you could use the refresh rate to get a good idea of how smooth an image was going to be.
+Previously, you could use the refresh rate to get a good idea of how smooth an image would be.
 Faster refresh rates were critical when watching sports and action movies.

 With a higher refresh rate, there’s less motion blur around fast-moving objects.
 You can clearly see the player’s name and jersey number, even when running or skating.

-The idea was that, although refresh rate was very important, it wasn’t the only factor when we’re talking about motion clarity.
+The idea was that although the refresh rate was significant, it wasn’t the only factor when discussing motion clarity.

 Motion Rate Vs. Refresh Rate: According to TV Manufacturers